What is Comprehensive Car Insurance & What Does it Cover? | Gabi

 You’re not required to purchase comprehensive car insurance in any state, but it may still be a smart move.
 What is comprehensive car insurance?
 It covers damages to your car caused by anything other than hitting another car, such as flooding, fire, hail, falling objects or riots, and pays for the value of your car if it’s stolen.
 Seventy-eight percent of insured drivers purchase comprehensive insurance, according to the Insurance Information Institute.

+What does comprehensive insurance cover?
 Imagine you’re driving down a dark road and a deer leaps into the roadway, striking your car.
 Repairing the damage could be very expensive—but if you have comprehensive insurance, the damages are covered.

 When to Buy Comprehensive Insurance

 Even though you aren’t legally required to purchase comprehensive coverage, doing so may be a requirement of your loan or lease.
 If you borrowed money to purchase your vehicle, your lender will probably require you to purchase comprehensive insurance (along with collision insurance, which is similar but covers different things).
 Also, if you lease your car, your lease agreement probably requires you to purchase full coverage.